ImpowerGames/impower/concept-generator/README.md

    For some concepts, it important for the generator to take contextual use into account.

-   For example, for the concept `rival`, we only want to include the word `like` if it is used in a way in which carries a negative connotation. (e.g. `I don't like you.`).
+   For example, for the concept `rival`, we only want to include the word `like` if it is used in a way in which carries a negative connotation. (e.g. `I don't like you`).
 To do this you can prefix the term with the sentiment prefix `*NEG `.

     ```yaml
     rival: